henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/features-and-requirements.md

 ## **Functional Requirements**

 ### **1. AAC Keyboard**
-- The system must have an AAC Keyboard.
+- The system must have an integrated AAC Keyboard.
 - The system must align with the AAC Keyboard so that there is a streamlined series of events.
 - The system must have complimentary auditory enhancements to maintain engagement when pressing buttons.

 ### **2. Cloze Phrase Education**
 - The system must be able to leave a word blank so that the children can fill it in.
-- The system must also be able to guide that decision for the kids to make it a little clearer.
+- The system must be able to guide the player to the logical solution through accompanying pictures, highlights, and even audio hints.
 - The system must then repeat the successful phrase to further edcuation.

 ### **3. Collaboration**
 - The system must rely on collaboration of the team.
-- The system must have turn-based mechanics.
+- The system must ensure that only one person is allowed to fill in one blank, and then notify the next player when it their turn.
 - The system must have mechanics that rely on multiple people at once.

 ### **4. Difficulty Scaling**